flapjack/flapjack.io/USING.md

 *   `processor` => processes monitoring events off the *events* queue (a redis list) and decides what actions to take (generate notification event, record state changes, etc)
 *   `notifier` => processes notification events off the *notifications* queue (a redis list) and works out who to notify, and on which media, and with what kind of notification message.
 It then creates jobs for the various notification gateways (below)

-*   notifictaion gateways
+*   notification gateways
     * `email` => generates email notifications (resque, mail)
     * `sms` => generates sms notifications (resque)
     * `jabber` => connects to an XMPP (jabber) server, sends notifications (to rooms and individuals), handles acknowledgements from jabber users and other commands (blather)
-    * `pagerduty` => sends notifications to and accepts acknowledgements from [PagerDuty](http://www.pagerduty.com/) (NB: you will need to have a registered PagerDuty account to use this)
+    * `pagerduty` => sends notifications to and accepts acknowledgements from [PagerDuty](http://www.pagerduty.com/) (NB: contacts will need to have a registered PagerDuty account to use this)

 *   other gateways
     * `web` => browsable web interface (sinatra, thin)